2015–16 Northern Premier League: Challenge Cup

 The 2015–16 Northern Premier League Challenge Cup, known as the 15–16 Integro Doodson League Cup for sponsorship reasons, is the 46th season of the Northern Premier League Challenge Cup, the main cup competition in the Northern Premier League.
-It will be sponsored by Doodson Sport for a fifth consecutive season.
-68 clubs from England will enter the competition, beginning with the preliminary round, and all ties will end will end after 90 minutes and conclude with penalties.
+It was sponsored by Doodson Sport for a fifth consecutive season.
+68 clubs from England entered the competition, beginning with the preliminary round.
+All ties would end after 90 minutes and conclude with penalties.
 Due to weather damage to pitches in late December, two ties were reversed.

 The defending champions were Warrington Town, who defeated Farsley on penalties in the 2015 Final.
 Warrington Town were unable to defend their title as they were eliminated in the first round by Ramsbottom United.

 Calendar

 Preliminary round

-Eight teams from the Northern Premier League Division One North or Northern Premier League Division One South have to compete in the preliminary round to win a place in the competition proper.
+Eight teams from the Northern Premier League Division One North or Northern Premier League Division One South had to compete in the preliminary round to win a place in the competition proper.
 The draw for this round was made on 10 July 2015.